 Frequently Asked Questions

-The information can be used to make changes for future courses.
+This feedback is reviewed seriously by professors and administration.
+The information is used to make changes for future courses.

 As a student, you can feel empowered to help design a courses educational process.

-It allows instructors to ask for information most pertinent to them—even if the soliciting criticism without fearing any adverse consequences from the administration.
+It allows instructors to ask for information most pertinent to them— including soliciting honest, anonymous criticism.

 The evaluations go directly to the instructor.